Shrav17/Machine-learning-Models/README.md

 R Scripts for:

-1. Classification using Random forest to categorize the investor and non-investor in the Real estate company dataset
+1.Classification using Random forest to categorize the investor and non-investor in the Real estate company dataset

 2.XGBoost